Niuchx/python_learning/README.md

 Include something that is useful or interesting for python learning.

-The contents of this repository is listed as below:
+The content of this repository is listed as below:
 - [**Pytorch**](https://github.com/Niuchx/python_learning/blob/master/pytorch.md)
 - [**Tensorflow**](https://github.com/Niuchx/python_learning/blob/master/Tensorflow_learning.md)
 - [**How to plot using plt**](https://github.com/Niuchx/python_learning/blob/master/plt.md)